adamtrabold/music-slacker/README.md

 - Some tracks may not be available on all services
 - Bot will show partial results and list missing services
+- **Note:** Qobuz and Bandcamp links are search pages (not direct track links) due to API limitations

 ## Project Structure